open-runtimes/open-runtimes/docs/add-runtime.md

 The first thing you need to do is find a Docker image to base your runtime off.
 You can find these at [Docker Hub](https://hub.docker.com).
 If possible try to use verified official builds of the language you are creating a runtime for.

-Next in your Dockerfile at the start add the docker image you want to base it off at the top like so:
+Next in your Dockerfile at the start, add the Docker image you want to base it off at the top like so:
 ```bash
 FROM Dart:2.12 # Dart is used as an example.
 ```